Tel.: (603) 539-8188

 Email: rick@sagersmith.com

-In his hometown of Wakefield, NH, he served on the school board, the budget committee, and as chair of the zoning board of adjustment.
+As a longtime resident of Wakefield, NH, Rick has served on the school board, the budget committee, and as chair of the zoning board of adjustment.
 He also served as school board moderator, the president of the chamber of commerce, and was master of ceremonies for many “Follies” local fundraiser variety shows.
+He now serves as President of the Lakes Region Humane Society.

 He and his wife Lorraine live in the same house they bought in the early 1980s.
 When not enjoying each other’s company, you may find them at their seven lodge year-round lakeside resort, Sunset Lodges on Lake Winnipesaukee in Tuftonboro, NH, where Rick starting vacationing with his family when he was 5 years old in 1962.